Gracie's Choice: Plot

-Gracie is a 17-year-old girl whose mother is addicted to drugs.
-The police arrest her mother and separate the children, forcing them to leave their family dog Spike behind, but Gracie does whatever she can to keep her family together.
-Their mother is in and out of their lives, and her sister gets pregnant and runs off to get married, so Gracie takes on the challenge of being the caregiver and guardian to her brothers while putting herself through school and working part time.
+Gracie is a 17-year-old girl whose mother, Rowena, is addicted to drugs.
+The police arrest her mother and separate the children into foster care, forcing them to leave their family dog Spike behind.
+Gracie struggles to keep her sister and three brothers together.
+Their mother is in and out of their lives, dating multiple men and her sister gets pregnant and runs off to get married, so Gracie takes on the challenge of being the primary caregiver and guardian to her brothers while putting herself through school and working part time.

+Gracie is pushed over the edge when one of Rowena's boyfriends, Ray, tries to sexually assault Gracie in the kitchen of their house while Rowena is passed out on the bed from drinking too much.
+When Rowena wakes up to see what was going on, and Ray lies and says Gracie was coming onto him.

+One night, Gracie and Robbie were at their local convenient store and got into a cross-fire between two rival gangs.
+Their rearview mirror, windshield and one of their tires were shot out during the cross-fire.

+At their high school graduation, Tommy (Gracie's boyfriend) finds out Gracie got accepted into Braxton College, but didn't tell him about it.
+Tommy, tired of Gracie choosing her brothers over their relationship, breaks up with her.

-Eventually Gracie decides that in order to keep the family stable and away from their mother's errant ways, she must petition to adopt her brothers in court.
+Eventually, Gracie decides that in order to keep the family stable and away from their mother's errant ways, she must petition to adopt her three brothers Ryan, Jonny & Robbie in court.
 She does so but not without a fight from her mother.
 Ultimately the judge asks each individual boy who they want to live with, and all three say Gracie despite their mother's pleas.
 Seeing the stability the boys have found with their sister and taking into account the answers she was given, the judge terminates parental rights of their mother and grants them to Gracie.
 The trial ends with them adopting the surname of "Weatherly" from all the trials they have weathered, and the story ends with details about how well the new family is doing.

+Gracie is busy being a full-time mother and have a full-time job while maintaining a 3.9 GPA.
+Ryan is doing great in school, Jonny is also getting good grades in school and Robbie wants to be a judge when he grows up.